-In the event that the grade of one of the parts of the final exam is less than 3.5 out of 10, it will not be averaged with the continuous evaluation, and the final grade for the course (FG) will be given by the formula FG = Min [3.5, FE].
-Therefore, the rating will be "Suspense".
+In the event that the grade of one of the parts of the final exam is less than 3.5 out of 10, it will not be averaged with the continuous evaluation, and the final grade for the course (FG) will be given by the formula: FG = Min [ 3.5, FE].
+Therefore, the final grade will be "Fail".